FranciscoPinho/kafka-node-examples/README.md

 # kafka-node-examples

 This repository contains example code for solving Kafka consumer back pressure issues.
 This is essentially the scenario where a particular topic contains a big number of unprocessed messages (events).
 Additionally the processing of the message is slower than the rate at which the consumer is pulling messages from the Kafka cluster, this creates a situation in which a deployed consumer service could run into out of memory issues by being overwhelmed with more messages than it can process on time.
-In this example the processing of the message would require communication with some kind of external server (http request) which is the ideal use case for a Node service which excels in I/O intensive programs.
+In this example the processing of the message would require communication with some kind of external server (http request) which is the ideal use case for a Node service which excels in I/O intensive tasks.

-This code ran against a simple containerized kafka deploymente which can be found here: https://github.com/wurstmeister/kafka-docker
+This code ran against a simple containerized kafka deployment which can be found here: https://github.com/wurstmeister/kafka-docker

 - We have a simple example producer program (producerExample.js) that concurrently sends 10k messages into the designated Kafka Topic.